What is ransomware?

 - Cryptocurrencies such as Bitcoin can be used to force untraceable ransom payments

-- Humans are widely susceptible to phishing, the most commonly used ransomware attack vector
+- Without proper ransomware awareness training, humans are widely susceptible to phishing, the most commonly used ransomware attack vector

 How does ransomware affect businesses?

-Cofense co-founder Aaron Higbee explains ransomware and its business impact on CNBC:
+Cofense co-founder Aaron Higbee explains ransomware and its business impact on CNBC (July, 2016):